AltGr/opam-wiki/FAQ.md

 #### What are the minimum requirements ?

 1GB of memory should be all you need.
 It was reported that you may run into problems with 512MB of RAM and no swap.
+Of course, software packages themselves may be more greedy.

 #### Some package complains about missing dependencies (m4, libgtk, etc.) during